Home PhotoAcute Studio PhotoAcute Mobile

 Efforts

-You will need to take about 100 RAW and JPEG photographs of the sample target with different camera settings.
+You will need to take about 100 RAW photographs of the sample target with different camera settings.

-You will need to upload or send about 50-100 MB of data over the Internet.
+You will need to upload a large volume of data over the Internet.

 The procedure